skypointcloud/cdp/docs/docs/security.md

 # Security
 This section is one of the key features for any platform as it ensures a secure and safe environment to work on data that is sensitive in all aspects.
 To provide security, there are certain roles defined to ensure that every user gets access to only those sections of the platform which they actually require preventing unncessary access to anyone.

-## Roles
+## Security Roles
 On our platform, we have divided Roles into 4 categories:
 1. Contributor: Permission to contribute to the platform post admin permissions.
 2. Instance Admin: Permission to view, edit and manage current instance.
 3. Tenant Admin: Permission to view, edit and manage current tenant and all of its instances.
 4. Viewer: Permission to view an instance.

-## Tabular Representation of details of all Users with Roles
+## Tabular Representation of All Users with Roles
 All the users associated on this platform have an entry in this table with their details regarding certain roles assigned to them.
 Every row corresponds to a single user and every column has some specific entity related to that user.
 Some important column attributes are:
 1. Name: Name of the user with the email address.
 2. Source: Account which was used for Login